Skip navigation

 This guide is full of tips and tricks for greening your musical life.
 Let’s start with some high-level principles to consider as you take action.

-• Earth-Centred: We need to put life and living systems at the centre, where they belong.
-Our only home in the universe, Mother Earth is the source of all we hold dear – including music.
+We need to put life and living systems at the centre, where they belong.
+Our only home in the universe, Mother Earth, is the source of all we hold dear — including music.
 And her land, waterways, creatures and sky have inherent value of their own.

-• Aiming Upwards: Rather than just cleaning up the mess at the end, go as far up the chain as you can.
+Rather than just cleaning up the mess at the end, go as far back in the process as you can.
 Reduce and reuse before recycling; avoid energy use and improve efficiency before buying solar panels or offsets; choose easy-to-reach venues and advocate for a culture that values greener transport, as well as informing audiences about green transport options.

 Music is a spiritual, healing, medicinal practice – a very sacred thing… I feel the voices coming through me and I try to honour them, because if we don’t speak certain truths about how we want society to be, it’s never going to get to where we want it to be.